 One thing about you as a homeowner is that you are always looking for ways to make your home more energy efficient.
-When you home is more energy efficient it can run at a much cheaper rate on a month to month basis.
+When your home is more energy efficient it can run at a much cheaper rate on a month-to-month basis.
 Just like you look for fuel efficiency with a car, you want energy efficiency with your home.
 This is especially the case as part of the decision to have central air conditioning installed in your Jacksonville, FL home.
 You may not think by adding central air conditioning that you are making your home more energy efficient, but that is exactly what you can accomplish.

 So why is energy efficiency so important when you are thinking about central air conditioning?
 How can you use central air conditioning to make your home as energy efficient as possible?
 It all comes down to a few pivotal factors.
-This includes finally doing away with your old window air conditioning units, and then making a decision on the perfect size for your central air conditioning unit so that it can run at an effective and efficient rate.
-This will keep your home energy efficient and cool whether it is running in the most of January or the month of August.
+This includes finally doing away with your old window air conditioning units and then making a decision on the perfect size for your central air conditioning unit so that it can run at an effective and efficient rate.
+This will keep your home energy efficient and cool whether it is running in most of January or the month of August.